Collect from buyers. Control when money is released. Pay sellers at scale.

 Developer doc endpoints:

-Operational note: holds are automatically reversed after 7 days if no action is taken.
+Operational note: Payment holds are automatically reversed after 7 days if no action is taken.

 C) Milestone or staged payouts (services marketplaces)